geojeff/busser/README.md

 **_This program does not well work yet..._**

+UPDATE 2012-02-02: To the point where layout and css of themes, and for starting work on busboy begins, with study of Chance and other available css and slicing possibilities.

 UPDATE 2012-02-01: New Proxy class, improvements to configuration of server and proxies, and fixes for script building and root html.